 Aura may also include numbness or tingling on one side of the body.
 Aura without head pain is also a form of migraine.

 Migraines are often prompted by one or more triggers, including:

 Too much or too little sleep

 Here's a look at the way the foods you eat may have an impact on migraine headaches.

 Certain foods are often blamed for provoking migraines.
 But scientific evidence linking food to migraine is sparse, and in some cases, nonexistent.

 "It may be the case that food triggers migraine," says Elizabeth Loder, MD.
 Loder is co-author of The Migraine Solution.
-She's also chief of the division of headache and pain in the department of neurology at the Brigham and Women's Hospital in Boston.

 "For the most part, people have different food triggers.
 So it's hard to define a list that applies to all headaches," Loder tells WebMD.